AhmedAlratrout/ContactAngle-Curvature-Roughness/README.md

 ## Summary
 This document presents the implementation of codes and scripts and the instructions for using them to run the automatic measurements of contact angle, fluid/fluid interface curvature and solid surface roughness applied on segmented 3D pore-space images.
 This package, when installed, performs surface extraction between contact phases, smoothing the extracted surface, measuring the distributions of contact angle, fluid/fluid interface curvature and solid roughness.

+In the following, this document is organized into three sections.
+First is **Installation**, where the user can understand how to install and compile the code on his workstation.
+Next is **Usage**, where the user is guided how prepare his input data, run the code to analyze his input data and visualize the final results.
+Finally is **Citations**, here the user is refered for publications related to this work for more additional detials.

 # Installation

 ## Prerequisites